Hall Cushman's Lab

 Research

 Hall Cushman’s research group at UNR focuses on a wide range of questions in ecology at the population, community, ecosystem and landscape levels.
-They are especially interested in the ecological consequences of anthropogenic climate change, the long-term dynamics of tree and shrub populations, the restoration of riparian corridors in arid landscapes, the influence of native and domestic herbivores on plant communities, and the ecology of invasive, non-native plants.
+They are especially interested in the ecological consequences of anthropogenic climate change, the ecology and management of forest ecosystems in the face of accelerating wildfire regimes, the influence of native and domestic herbivores on plant communities, and the ecology of invasive, non-native plants.
 The group has a strong applied emphasis and strives to provide science-based insights about the management, conservation and restoration of human-altered landscapes.

 Below are details on the Cushman lab's current research projects: